zkreveal/.github/profile/README.md

 zkReveal builds on-chain receipt and settlement infrastructure for digital sellers.

-The current focus is **Reveal Receipt Mode** — a minimal USDC-based primitive for seller-issued checkout flows, payment links, bots, and private digital commerce.
+The current focus is **Reveal Receipt Mode** — a minimal USDC-based primitive for seller-issued checkout flows, payment links, agents, and private digital commerce.

 A buyer pays, settlement happens immediately, and an on-chain receipt is created.

-That receipt becomes the source of truth for seller systems, Telegram bots, dashboards, apps, and indexers.
+That receipt becomes the source of truth for seller systems, agents, dashboards, apps, and indexers.

 Receipt Mode is a **payment and receipt layer** — not a marketplace or escrow protocol.